yiisoft/yii2/docs/guide/db-migrations.md

 The migration command comes with a few command-line options that can be used to customize its behaviors:

-* `interactive`: boolean (defaults to true), specifies whether to perform migrations in an interactive mode.
+* `interactive`: boolean (defaults to `true`), specifies whether to perform migrations in an interactive mode.
-  When this is true, the user will be prompted before the command performs certain actions.
+  When this is `true`, the user will be prompted before the command performs certain actions.
-  You may want to set this to false if the command is being used in a background process.
+  You may want to set this to `false` if the command is being used in a background process.

 * `migrationPath`: string (defaults to `@app/migrations`), specifies the directory storing all migration class files.
 This can be specified as either a directory path or a path [alias](concept-aliases.md).